Real Working Caregiver Stories

 Zack: Brittany, thank you so much for joining us today.
 We like to start by asking our guests about their caregiver journey.
 Could you please share your story with us?

 It was a very tough journey.
 It was very hard.
-And I know it wasn't as long as a lot of people's, but it was still very difficult outside of all of the medical issues, outside of the constant heartbreak of you think it's getting better and then it doesn't and she's working… but they're like, it doesn't matter what she does, it's never going to get better.
-The emotional toll of that, but also the fight to be heard, the fight to be seen, the fight to be recognized as somebody with a voice.
-That was a very big component of my journey.
-And that's what led me to try to create the solution that I'm working on now.
+I know it was not as long as a lot of people’s, but it was intense.
+Outside of the medical issues, there was the constant heartbreak of thinking things were getting better and then realizing they were not.
+She was working hard and sometimes being told it would not change the outcome.
+The emotional toll of that was heavy.
+But so was the fight to be heard.
+The fight to be seen.
+The fight to be recognized as someone with a voice in the room.

 Zack: Wow.
 That is an incredible story, Brittany.
 What's your mother's name?